WilliamTavers/assignment3/README.md

 ## Important

-It is important that all requirements and files are used as expected (i.e., if txt files are not in files in bash script then it will not run as expected)
+- It is important that all requirements and files are used as expected (i.e., if txt files are not in files in bash script then it will not run as expected)
-The make file kills any server / process running that is server at start and end of make.
+- The make file kills any server / process running that is server at start and end of make
-Before killing the server at the end, the makefile sends a sleep for 5 seconds (time for a pattern frequency test), to ensure that we get a final pattern frequency before the server is killed
+- Before killing the server at the end, the makefile sends a sleep for 5 seconds (time for a pattern frequency test), to ensure that we get a final pattern frequency before the server is killed